chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_chef_handler_syntax.rst

 show how to enable those handlers in a recipe.

-The full syntax for all of the attributes that are available to the |lwrp chef handler| resource is:
+The full syntax for all of the properties that are available to the |lwrp chef handler| resource is:

 .. code-block:: ruby